Business Planning

 Durango, CO

 Fruit for Good is a new social enterprise of The Good Food Collective.
 It dehydrates gleaned fruit from area farms, sells it to regional retail and wholesale customers, and donates it to food banks and pantries.
 New Venture Advisors coached the organization to conduct a market study to refine the value proposition for customers, put plans on paper that define the operating model and staffing plan, project the financial resources required, and build a roadmap with milestones through the pilot and full launch.
-(2021)
+(2021) Read the case history.

 Open Door Community House Incubator Operating Plan